-There are currently 8 land crossings - 6 road-based crossings (including the Hong Kong-Zhuhai-Macao Bridge Hong Kong Port), and 2 rail-based crossings.
-Cross-boundary passengers can also take high-speed rail at the Hong Kong West Kowloon Station or MTR Intercity Through Trains at Hung Hom Station to the Mainland.
+There are currently 10 land crossings - 6 road-based crossings (including the Hong Kong-Zhuhai-Macao Bridge Hong Kong Port), and 4 rail-based crossings.
+Cross-boundary passengers can also take high-speed rail at the Hong Kong West Kowloon Station to the Mainland.

 - The Hong Kong-Zhuhai-Macao Bridge (HZMB) was commissioned in October 2018.
-The 55km-long HZMB is the longest bridge-tunnel sea crossing in the world.
-It connects Guangdong, Hong Kong and Macao and brings the Western Pearl River Delta region to within a three-hour drive of Hong Kong. - The Hong Kong Section of the Guangzhou-Shenzhen-Hong Kong Express Rail Link (XRL) commenced operation in September 2018, connecting Hong Kong to the 37,900km national high-speed rail network.
+The 55 km-long HZMB is the longest bridge-tunnel sea crossing in the world.
+It connects Guangdong, Hong Kong and Macao and brings the Western Pearl River Delta region to within a three-hour drive of Hong Kong. - The Hong Kong Section of the Guangzhou-Shenzhen-Hong Kong Express Rail Link (XRL) commenced operation in September 2018, connecting Hong Kong to the over 40,000 km national high-speed rail network.
 The 26-km XRL section runs from the terminus at Hong Kong West Kowloon Station to the Shenzhen boundary in 14 minutes and shortens traveling time to Guangzhou to 46 minutes. - Tuen Mun-Chek Lap Kok Link (TM-CLKL) Northern Connection (including Tuen Mun-Chek Lap Kok Tunnel) was commissioned in December 2020.
-Together with the Southern Connection, the TM-CLKL in full provides an alternative land access between the airport and the urban area in addition to the Lantau Link. - Tseung Kwan O-Lam Tin Tunnel and Cross Bay Link, Tseung Kwan O were commissioned on December 11, 2022, providing a new route between Tseung Kwan O and Kwun Tong as well as the Eastern Harbour Crossing, and helping to divert the traffic to and from Tseung Kwan O. - Tseung Kwan O-Lam Tin Tunnel, together with the Central Kowloon Route and Trunk Road T2 and Cha Kwo Ling Tunnel which are under construction, form the Route 6, providing an east-west express link between Tseung Kwan O and West Kowloon.
+Together with the Southern Connection, the TM-CLKL in full provides an alternative land access between the airport and the urban area in addition to the Lantau Link. - Tseung Kwan O-Lam Tin Tunnel and Cross Bay Link, Tseung Kwan O were commissioned on December 11, 2022, providing a new route between Tseung Kwan O and Kwun Tong as well as the Eastern Harbour Crossing, with a remarkable effect in diverting the traffic to and from Tseung Kwan O. - Tseung Kwan O-Lam Tin Tunnel, together with the Central Kowloon Route and Trunk Road T2 and Cha Kwo Ling Tunnel which are under construction, form the Route 6, providing an east-west express link between Tseung Kwan O and West Kowloon.
 Upon completion, the Route 6 will divert existing traffic between East Kowloon and West Kowloon and help relieve the traffic load on the existing major road links in Kowloon East.